-Grants an exemption equal to the amount of the Section 11.13(b) exemption for real property that is the primary residence of an adult who has intellectual or developmental disability and is related to the owner within the third degree of consanguinity and is not used to produce income.
+Grants an exemption equal to the amount of the Sec.
+11.13(b) exemption for real property that is the primary residence of an adult who has an intellectual or developmental disability and is related to the owner within the third degree of consanguinity and is not used for the production of income.